 Frequently Asked Questions

-Yes, RBI has decided that a maximum of Rs 20,000 can be deposited in a bank account in the form of Rs 2000 banknotes.
+Yes, RBI has decided that a maximum of Rs 20,000 can be deposited in a bank account in Rs 2000 banknotes.

 RBI has given a deadline regarding depositing the Rs 2000 Banknote till 30th September 2023.

-Yes, if you have Rs 2000 banknote then can deposit or exchange it into a legal tender banknote within the given last date.
+Yes, if you have a Rs 2000 banknote then you can deposit or exchange it into a legal tender banknote within the given last date.

 Yes, Rs 2000 banknotes will retain their legal tender status.